What is cefotetan?

 Before taking this medicine

-You should not use this medicine if you are allergic to cefotetan or to other cephalosporin antibiotics, such as:
+You should not take this medicine if you are allergic to cefotetan or other cephalosporin antibiotic (cefdinir, cefalexin, Keflex, Omnicef, and others).

 How is cefotetan given?